anil99vikdha/kubernetes/README.md

 To address challenges of shared cluster resources, especially in multi-tenant/team scenarios, its advisable touse Kubernetes Resource Quota object.

 It sets hard limits on the resources a namespace can use like CPU, Memory.
-Each team ensures a fair amounot of cpu/memory to keep cluster healthy and stable.
+Each team ensures a fair amount of cpu/memory to keep cluster healthy and stable.

 Primary purpose of using:
  - Resource Limitation: Ensures no single team can make use all cluster resources